Qubo: Qubo Night Owl

+Logo for the Qubo Night Owl block used from September 27, 2010 to January 8, 2019.

-On September 27, 2010, Qubo Channel launched "Qubo Night Owl", (running from 12:00 to 6:00 a.m.
-ET) featuring classic animated series, many of which came from the Filmation library then owned by Classic Media.
+On September 27, 2010, Qubo Channel launched "Qubo Night Owl" (running from 12:00 to 6:00 a.m.
+ET), a late-night block originally featuring classic animated series, many of which came from the Filmation library then owned by Classic Media.
+The block was initially targeted at both older teenagers and Gen X adults who grew up watching the shows showcased in the 1980s.
 After Classic Media was acquired by DreamWorks in 2012, the agreement with Qubo for the Filmation library ended in August 2013, leading to the block's restructuring to feature a mixture of animated and live-action series sourced only from the remaining distribution partners.

-The block was discontinued on January 8, 2019 as Ion Media decided to reduce the amount of religious and paid programming on both Ion Television and Ion Plus (then known as Ion Life) by shifting those hours to Qubo's overnight schedule between 1:00 to 6:00 a.m.
+The restructuring resulted in the block experiencing channel drift for the remainder of its run, incorporating both preschool shows and contemporary programs for older children that were typically broadcast during the daytime lineup as opposed to the undesirable graveyard slot.
+The block was eventually discontinued on January 8, 2019 as Ion Media decided to reduce the amount of religious and paid programming on both Ion Television and Ion Plus (then known as Ion Life) by shifting those hours to Qubo's overnight schedule between 1:00 to 6:00 a.m.
 ET, reducing Qubo's main schedule to 19 hours daily from 6:00 to 1:00 a.m.
 ET.
 However, the channel returned to its 24-hour schedule for its final week on the air between February 22 to February 28, 2021.